vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/guide.md

 - `author`: the name of the author of the article

-- `copyrightText`: the copyright information of the article
+- `copyright`: the copyright information of the article

 -`time`: the publication time of the article